adham1988/ACM_ISL_LEO_Const/README.md

 The outputs of the algorithm are the Cartesian position and velocity vectors r and v.

 some notations:
 -the simulation is made of 291 step, from 0 upt to 290 with 10s increment each.
-At each step, 50,000 bits are transmitted from one satellite to the other one.
+At each step, 50,000 bits are transmitted from one satellite another one.
 -At first iteration, a conservative choice of modulation and coding with Hamming(64,57) and BPSK.